kang0026/calculator001/calculator001/README.md

 # calculator001

-Created a GPA calculator that allows stuents to calculate their current and cumulative GPA
+This GPA calulator allows studnets to caluate their current and current GPA in an efficient manner.

-Current Features:
+Current features include:

-Implemented the GPA-to-Letter-Grade converter to enable users to see their letter grades
+•	GPA-to-Letter-Grade converter that enables users to see their letter grades

-Implemented reset function for convenience of clearing current inputs and results
+•	Reset function of clearing current inputs and results

-Conducted testing along the development of athis application to handle rounding grade and invalid inputs
+•	Rounding grades and invalid inputs features are tested